 A basic questionnaire between a potential employer and potential employee to the company is considered as a great way to get to know the candidate much better.
-Asking insightful questions is a brilliant way to understand how the thoughts of the person sitting in the front are.
+Asking insightful questions for a job interview is a brilliant way to understand how the thoughts of the person sitting in the front are.
 It will also help in understanding what they can bring to the business.
-But asking routine questions to a group of individuals which are standard enough will provide answers similar to the other or rehearsed ones.
+But asking common interview questions to a group of individuals which are standard enough will provide answers similar to the other or rehearsed ones.
 So it would be time to take a step higher.

-Mentioned below are certain insightful questions which are mainly asked at job interviews along with a description regarding why are they asked?
+Mentioned below are certain insightful interview questions to ask potential employees which are mainly asked at job interviews along with a description regarding why are they asked?
+When preparing for an interview process it will be very helpful.

 1. Can you tell me a time when you made a decision in your workplace which resulted to be a mistake?